terraform-ibm-modules/terraform-ibm-logs-agent/solutions/fully-configurable/DA-types.md

 ### Example `log_filters` Usage

 To configure additional filters on logs, you can set the `log_filters` variable in below format.
+Use `hcl` code editor format if using projects.

 ```hcl
 [